chainfeeds/RSSAggregatorforWeb3/README.md

 - Ghost: Appending "/rss" to link, e.g. https://fuel-labs.ghost.io/rss/
 - Medium: Adding "/feed" after medium.com, e.g. https://medium.com/feed/anomanetwork

-For other sites or sources, you can find many great tutorials from https://github.com/AboutRSS/ALL-about-RSS or https://github.com/DIYgod/RSSHub.
+For other sites or sources, you can find many great tutorials from [ALL About RSS](https://github.com/AboutRSS/ALL-about-RSS) or [RSSHub](https://github.com/DIYgod/RSSHub).

 ## How many feeds I can find in 🥩 RAW?